pgruetter/sdl-docs/docs/getting-started/industrializing.md

 Additionally we will use Polynote-Notebook to easily interact with our data.

-Part 2 is based on [this](config-examples/application-compute-part1-final.conf) configuration file.
+Part 2 is based on [this](config-examples/application-compute-part1-final.conf) configuration file, **copy it to config/application.conf** to walk through the tutorial.